oneforawe/react-ts/README.md

-From here, you can play with the app in the browser, experiment with editing the code in VSCode and saving your edits, and see your edits have immediate effect on the app, since it's running live in development mode.
+From here, you can play with the app in the browser, experiment with editing the code in VSCode and saving your edits, and see your edits have immediate effect on the app, since it's running live in development/watch mode.
 You should also see your edits be linted/auto-fixed by the linting infrastructure immediately on each save of a file in VSCode.
 If not, trouble-shoot.
 (Some errors in SCSS are not auto-fixed -- see to-do items below -- but something like bad indentation should be auto-fixed.)
 Once it all works as expected, you can either continue-on